 Then we have the Accessible Colors, which present little variations from the Default colors.
 However, you can still use them, ensuring they won’t be away from the iPhone identity colors and will match any screen device.

 And now we are done with this feature.
 Keep it simple.
 Keep it fun.
-Keep exploring Figma, and stay tuned!
+Keep exploring more Figma tutorials, and stay tuned!